dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 });
 ```

-For the [`bcrypt-nodejs`](https://github.com/shaneGirish/bcrypt-nodejs) part what we'll want to do first generate a salt and then use that salt to hash our password.
+For the [`bcrypt-nodejs`](https://github.com/shaneGirish/bcrypt-nodejs) part what we'll want to do first is generate a salt and then use that salt to hash our password.

 ```javascript
 // generate a salt then run callback